The Riddlers: Production

-Total of episodes were produced and broadcast during the series' nine-year run.
+224 episodes were produced and broadcast during the series' nine-year run.
 For much of its run, The Riddlers was produced by Ian Fell and directed by Chris Ryder (later a series producer).
 Later series were directed by Ann Ayoub.
 The executive producer was Chris Jelley.

 All episodes were written by Rick Vanes (whose previous work for YTV included Puddle Lane and Mooncat).
 Eesup's Foibles stories were written by Shirley Isherwood.
 Neil Innes provided the music and songs featured.
 Puppeteer for Middler and Mossop, Richard Robinson, created the puppets and provided illustrations for the Eesup's Foibles stories.
 David Baker was assistant puppeteer series 1 through 6 and Garry Rutter for the show's last three years.

 Garry Rutter would later work on MacDonalds Farm puppeteering Baa Baa and The Fimbles Doing animatronic work.

 Many of the programmes were recorded in Yorkshire Television's studios on Kirkstall Road, Leeds, although some later episodes were filmed on location.
 Five VHS releases were issued by Video Collection International, two DVDs were issued by Kids Club (VCI) and several tie-in books were published.

 An episode from the fifth series was broadcast on the CITV channel on 6 January 2013, as part of a weekend of archive programmes to celebrate CITV's 30th anniversary.